 MBA 644: External Environment: Global Markets, Policy and Regulation

 Building on the overarching principle that management decisions and actions are impacted by conditions in which a manager is operating, this course focuses on the macro setting external to the firm.
 In addition to the traditional economic focus of macroeconomics, regulation, international trade and finance, and public policy issues, the module incorporates a study of the definition, scope, and dimensions of national culture.
 Throughout the module, emphasis is on integrating an understanding of how the external environment sets the context for leadership, strategy, and managerial effectiveness.

-MBA 652: Satisfying Customers I: Strategic Perspective
+MBA 652: Satisfying Customers I: Strategy and Marketing Perspective

 The first part of this course focuses on achieving sustainable strategic differentiation at the line-of-business level.
 This requires the simultaneous evaluation and management of the organization's internal (processes, structures, resources) and external (competitors, suppliers, other stakeholders) environment in an effort to satisfy the selected primary customer needs that guide the business strategy.
 A methodology that systematically aligns the customer needs, internal measurable outcomes, and operational activities is employed.
 The second part of the course focuses on achieving sustainable marketing differentiation by managing the marketing function within the organization.
 Areas to be investigated include: internal/external assessment (customers, competitors, collaborators, company, context), creating value (market segmentation, target marketing, positioning), and managing the marketing mix (product, place, price, promotion) to capture and sustain value for the firm.